VictoriaJR/scripts/2022_263_phylo_update_API_DINO_VJR.md

 		include("/Data/victoria/scripts/Transcriptome.jl"); using .Transcriptome;
 		dir_extract_original_and_coloured_taxa("/Data/victoria/263_june2022/coloured/", "ff0000")

+**here i downloaded the files and added in the merged sequences and removed a few sequences from previous analyses** **do do in the future, re-run Gpn1 - might have a reverse sequence to fix & figure out Rps6 there are two Psp sequences added, so i renamed the orthologs as name_ortho ** look into

-		Move the cleaned fasta files (.cleaned) to a new directory (ex.
-263_genes_24april2021_VJR).
+Move the cleaned fasta files (.cleaned) to a new directory (renamed to 263_genes_11June2022_VJR).
 Enter this new directory and remove all empty files:

 	find . -size 0 -delete

-		#####  Files in 263_genes_24april2021_VJR  will be the new 263_genes files that you will start this whole giant process with if you want to add subsequent species to protein phylogenies
+#####  Files in 263_genes_11June2022_VJR  will be the new 263_genes files that you will start this whole giant process with if you want to add subsequent species to protein phylogenies

 Then make sure no contaminations or paralogs were missed by counting the number of sequences for the newly added taxa in each fasta (they should all be 1 or 0).

-		download all the *.cleaned files to make it easier to delete the more than 1 OTU
+download all the *.cleaned files to make it easier to delete the more than 1 OTU; may count the # times the organism is present in the dataset
+- downloaded and re-uploaded modified fastas here

 			grep -c 'file' *.cleaned

-		may count the # times the organism is present in the dataset

-			grep -c 'Name' *.cleaned
-			grep -c 'Name' *.out
+notes for this round:
+grep -c 'GB_who_decH9' *.cleaned grep -c 'Cur_GB1_H2803' *.cleaned grep -c 'Cur_GB2_H2806' *.cleaned grep -c 'Cur_GB3_H2810' *.cleaned grep -c 'Cur_GB4_H2813' *.cleaned grep -c 'Cur_GB5_H2815' *.cleaned grep -c 'GB_gonspo_decH7' *.cleaned #dont add to tree grep -c 'GB_spo_decH7' *.cleaned #dont add to tree grep -c 'mysid_parasite_3273_H1' *.cleaned #dont add to tree grep -c 'mysid_parasite_3537_H2' *.cleaned #dont add to tree grep -c 'copepod_infesting_alv_3147' *.cleaned #did i even add this one?** grep -c 'A_ocellatum' *.cleaned grep -c 'GZC_10102021' *.cleaned grep -c 'GZC_10142021' *.cleaned grep -c 'M6' *.cleaned grep -c 'Psp_2017_2020' *.cleaned grep -c 'C34_2017_2020' *.cleaned

-		#Rename cleaned fasta files
+##### Rename cleaned fasta files
+If you want to rename -->
+**did not do it for the this round of analyses**
 rename: thecate_dino_exH11 to unknown_dino_exH11
 			unknown_112120-11 to unknown_dino_112120-11

 		for file in *.cleaned ; do sed 's/thecate_dino_exH11/unknown_dino_exH11/g' $file > $file.fixed ; done
-		rename 's/.cleaned.fixed/.cleaned/' *.fixed

-		for file in *.cleaned ; do sed 's/unknown_112120-11/unknown_dino_112120-11/g' $file > $file.fixed ; done
 		rename 's/.cleaned.fixed/.cleaned/' *.fixed

 		 Rename these cleaned_fastas